pi-hole/docs/docs/api/index.md

     Depending on the particular endpoint

-In contrast, errors have a uniform style to ease their programatic treatment:
+In contrast, errors have a uniform style to ease their programmatic treatment:

 ???+ failure "Example reply: Error (unauthorized access)"

-    Ressource: `GET /api/domains`
+    Resource: `GET /api/domains`

     Response code: `HTTP/1.1 401 Unauthorized`